- Biography of John Ernest Thompson by his granddaughter Karen Seely

 They had 14 children: Caroline Louisa Thompson, John Ernest Thompson, George Arthur Thompson, Sarah Henrietta Thompson, Mary Eliza Thompson, William Edward Thompson, John Albert Thompson, Samuel Henry Thompson, Margaret Emily Thompson, (Daughter) Thompson, Sarah Eva Thompson, John Ernest Thompson, and James William Thompson.

 John was a successful businessman and respected city councilman (carrying the title “Alderman”).
 He owned and operated John Thompson & Sons Fine Furniture Manufacturers in Harrogate and his family lived in a stately home.
 John was one of the founders of the United Free Methodists church.
-John entertained the King of England at his Kursel, a beautiful opera house that he owned.
+John entertained the King of England at his Kursel, a beautiful opera house where he had his own box in the center balcony.
 (Read more information about the Kursel or Kurssal.)